Practical Body Awareness

 I have never been very robust in my fitness program.
 Having a flexible body, I’ve always been drawn to movement disciplines where that is at the forefront: yoga, improvisational dancing, Tai Chi.
 Strength training and competitive sports were not my thing.
 In my 40s, during what I think of as my “Boy Scout period,” I did some mountaineering and rock climbing, but didn’t pursue it for very long.
 Prior to that my most strenuous activity was aerobic dancing.
 In fact, I even started my own aerobic dance classes.

 For several years I’ve been observing that what strength I had was becoming harder and harder to maintain.
-During the period of working on my latest book so intensely, I stopped going to yoga, Pilates and dance classes for the most part.
-I was taking my lucky body for granted, letting things slide.
+During the period of intensely working on my latest book, I stopped going to yoga, Pilates and dance classes for the most part.
+I was taking my lucky body for granted, letting fitness slide.
 The present time result is that asanas that used to be easy no longer are, and my stamina, which was never very good, is now such that a dance class sends me home for a nap.
-Of course I’m nearly 77, but come on—I’ve spent my life moving!
+Of course I’m 77, but come on—I’ve spent my life moving!
 I want to stay fit for the things I enjoy doing.

 Strength Training for Seniors

 Moral of the story?
 If you love sports and lots of action, be sure to save plenty of time for stretching.
 If you’re like me, find something that inspires you to develop your strength and keep up your cardio.
-Don’t skimp on the fitness component that appeals to you the least.
+Don’t skimp on the fitness component that is least appealing to you.
 In school I learned that strength, flexibility and coordination are the three essential components of physical fitness.
 To these I’d like to add a fourth, body awareness.
 We all need all four!

 © 2019 Mary Bond